-Gain the expertise to oversee and coordinate the design phases of major construction projects with AUT’s Master of Architectural Design Management.
+Gain the skills to manage the design phases of major construction projects in just one year with AUT’s Master of Architectural Design Management.

-As construction projects are becoming more and more complex, professionals who can manage the design of these projects are in high demand.
-The only programme of its kind in New Zealand, the Master of Architectural Design Management prepares you for this sought-after career at the early stages of construction projects.
+As construction projects become more complex, professionals who can manage the design of these projects are in high demand.
+The only programme of its kind in New Zealand, the one-year Master of Architectural Design Management prepares you for this sought-after career at the early stages of construction projects.

-Suitable for architecture, construction and engineering graduates looking for the next step in their career, this programme has a strong focus on innovation and sustainability to empower you to contribute to a sustainable future in the construction industry.
+Suitable for architecture, construction and engineering graduates, this programme has a strong focus on innovation and sustainability to empower you to contribute to a sustainable future in the construction industry.
 Because we want you to thrive in your career after AUT, we encourage students to have 1 to 2 years of work experience before beginning their studies.
-This valuable practical experience, combined with the knowledge from your studies at AUT, will help you stand out in New Zealand’s dynamic construction industry.
+This practical experience, combined with the knowledge from your studies at AUT, will help you stand out in New Zealand’s construction industry.

 This programme brochure will be available soon.